kyma-project/kyma/docs/application-connector-compass-mode/02-04-application-broker.md

 ## Provisioning and binding for an API ServicePlan

-This ServicePlan has a **bindable** parameter set to `true`, which means that you have to provision a ServiceInstance and bind it to the service or Function to connect to the given API.
+This ServicePlan has a **bindable** parameter set to `true`, which means that you have to provision a ServiceInstance and bind it to the service or Function to connect to a given API.
 The provisioning and binding workflow for an API ServicePlan consists of the following steps:

 1. Select an API ServiceClass and choose an API ServicePlan from the Service Catalog.
 2. Provision the ServiceClass with the chosen API ServicePlan by creating its ServiceInstance in a Namespace.